kernkonzept/emmc-driver/doc/emmc_drv_readme.md

   This option allows to disable certain eMMC modes from autodetection.
 The modes `hs26`, `hs52`, `hs52_ddr`, `hs200`, and `hs400` are determined.

+* `--max-seg <number>`

+  Maximum number of segments per request.
+This number is announced to the virtio interface and is also relevant for the required bounce buffer size, see below.

 * `--client <cap_name>`